Code-Institute-Submissions/Holiday-For-You/README.md

 ### User Stories

-* As a general user, I wanted to have a look at some "popular destinations" tab but every time I click the link it takes me to the top of the main page.
+* As a general user, "I wanted to have a look at some "popular destinations" tab but every time I click the link it takes me to the top of the main page."
 This is a feature that will be added in later releases of the website.
 The reason the button takes the user to the top of the page is because "#" has been used as the link href, lacking a specified id it goes to the top of the page.

-* As a gernal user, I can look around the map but that's about it.
+* As a gernal user, "I can look around the map but that's about it.
 I can't click on anything else.
-But I'd like to go to Rome please.
+But I'd like to go to Rome please."
+There could be many reasons as for why the API did not work however, as it has worked on multiple platforms it can be reasoned that this is a user error.
+To help avoid this in the future the instructions will be written more clearly to help diminish the likelihod of this happening.

+* As an admin user, "I wanted to test to the Google API Maps and Places it took a few attempts to get the result I wanted" After some testing it is clear the API requires a specific sturcture so that the user can get the intended result.
+To combat this the instructions will be rewritten to reflect this.

 more stories. try to use at least one of each type (assigned through membership, admin, editor).

 ## Features

+### Existing Features

-1. Navbar
+* Navbar
     * The navbar is positioned at the very top of the page this is an industry standard and there's no reason to reinvent the wheel.
 However, the navbar contains a few tricks to assist in UX.
     First is the integration of drop downs allowing for subcategories this also comes into play more as the user's screen becomes smaller.
 In this circumstance the entire navbar becomes a drop down this is partly for styling purposes, as well as taking up less of screen.
 The last aspect is the name of the site disappears only leaving the logo and drop down.
 Oringinally this felt unintuitive but on smaller screens there is no row of promations before the "welcome" text so the website starts off with a "Welcome to Holidays For You!" message, still saying the name of the company.

-2. Promotion Cards
+* Promotion Cards
     * The promation cards' purpose is all in the name they promote potential holidays to any visitors to the site.
 What isn't in the name is where they are positioned, after the navbar this is the second thing you see, as well as the first thing on your way down to the API.
 This forces the user's eye to the promotions taking their interest for a few moments.
 The cards also have summarised informative text just enough to interest the user in the advertisement.
 On smaller screen all this info takes up too much space and would result in the user having to scroll for